What are Penny Cryptocurrencies?

 Furthermore, it does not aim to assist the banking sector, rather focusing on individuals who do not enjoy access to basic financial institutions.

 At the time of writing, Stellar had a market cap of $1,855,143,524.

-Similarly to Ethereum, Cardano is a platform for smart contracts with proven security.
+Similar to Ethereum, Cardano is a platform for smart contracts with proven security.

-Both cryptocurrencies share several roots, starting with the founders of Cardano; Jeremy Wood and Charles Hoskinson who were influential in the beginnings of Ethereum in 2013.
+Both cryptocurrencies share several roots, starting with the founders of Cardano; Jeremy Wood and Charles Hoskinson who were both influential in the beginnings of Ethereum in 2013.